-Disney Dining is one of the highlights from every Disney trip I’ve ever taken.
+Disney Dining is one of the highlights from every Disney trip I’ve ever taken, along with Disney Parades.
 The words Disney food bring a HUGE smile to my face.
 Since I was teeny and had my first rainbow sherbert ice cream in 1986 to a few weeks ago when I had a Spiderweb Burger and Groot Shortbread, I LOVE everything about Disney Dining and when I’m budgeting for our trips, it’s one of our main spending areas.
 We’ve been to a fair few Disney Restaurants now and so I thought I’d finally get around to sharing them as I wanted to when we started Disney Dining properly in 2008 at our Wedding Planning Trip [dining in the Grand Floridian kitchens with a personal chef for menu testing, anyone?].
 I spend so long googling other people’s Disney restaurant reviews I thought I’d put our Mickey-eared hat in the ring and start with Agrabah Café.

 We were in Disneyland Paris for the start of the Summer of Superheroes in June and one of our favourite restaurants there was Agrabah Café.

 Hero and I arrived first and had a look around…and found some camel-shaped seats.
 There was also a very handy water fountain outside which was much needed because it was H-O-T this year.
 We were sweltering in the sunshine and very ready for some air conditioning.

 The queuing area where you check in is adorned with beautiful lamps and artwork.
 There’s so much to look at which is brilliant because there was a rather large queue of people waiting to see if they could get a seat.